AndrewLevinson/data-structures/weekly-assignment-1/README.md

 }
 ```

-The only change to the original code here is to replace the hardcoded url with the `${pageNunber[i]}` so it runs for each unique url in the array.
+The only change to the original code here is to replace the hardcoded url and the file name with the `${pageNunber[i]}` so it runs for each unique url in the array.

 #### 3. Handle Control Flow